Physical Therapist

 If I received a bachelors degree in Athletic Training, Kinesiology and Sports Studies, Biology - General, or Biology - Physiology, Neuroscience, and Behavior is it possible that I can get into a school of Physical Therapy?

-Asked by Brit almost 11 years ago
+Asked by Brit over 11 years ago

 How much time is spent on the microscopic/cellular aspects of the human body in a DPT curriculum and how many hours of physiology and neuroscience do DPT students take?